ex5cr/supplier-product-management/README.md

 # Supplier & Product Management Application

-A full-stack application for managing suppliers and products with authentication, file uploads, and search functionality.
+A full-stack application for managing suppliers and products with authentication, multiple image support, file uploads, and search functionality.

 ## Tech Stack